-- From 1 July 2015 specified authorities, including all schools as defined in the summary of this guidance, are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("the CTSA 2015"), in the exercise of their functions, to have "due regard to the need prevent people being drawn into terrorism8" must have regard to statutory guidance issued under section 29 of the CTSA 2015 ("the Prevent guidance").
+- from 1 July 2015 specified authorities, including all schools as defined in the summary of this guidance, are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("the CTSA 2015"), in the exercise of their functions, to have "due regard8 to the need prevent people being drawn into terrorism9" must have regard to statutory guidance issued under section 29 of the CTSA 2015 ("the Prevent guidance").
 Paragraphs 57-76 of the Prevent guidance are concerned specifically with schools (but also cover childcare).
-It is anticipated that the duty will come into force for sixth form colleges and FE colleges early in the autumn. - The statutory Prevent guidance summarises the requirements on schools in terms of four general themes: risk assessment, working in partnership, staff training and IT policies. - Schools are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
-This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them.
+It is anticipated that the duty will come into force for sixth form colleges and FE colleges early in the autumn. - the statutory Prevent guidance summarises the requirements on schools in terms of four general themes: risk assessment, working in partnership, staff training and IT policies. - schools are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
+This means being able to demonstrate both a individual liberty and mutual respect and tolerance of different faiths and beliefs.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas

+7 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them.
 Schools and colleges should have clear procedures in place for protecting children at risk of radicalisation.
 These procedures may be set out in existing safeguarding policies.
-It is not necessary for schools and colleges to have distinct policies on implementing the Prevent duty. - The Prevent duty builds on existing local partnership arrangements.
-For example, governing bodies and proprietors of all schools should ensure that their safeguarding arrangements take into account the policies and procedures of Local Safeguarding Children Boards (LSCBs). - The Prevent guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-Individual schools are best placed to assess the training needs of staff in the light of their assessment of the risk to pupils at the school of being drawn into terrorism.
-As a minimum, however, schools should ensure that the designated safeguarding lead undertakes Prevent awareness training and is able to provide advice and support to other members of staff on protecting children from the risk of radicalisation. - Schools must ensure that children are safe from terrorist and extremist material when accessing the internet in schools.
-Schools should ensure that suitable filtering is in place.
-It is also important that schools teach pupils about online safety more generally.
+It is not necessary for schools and colleges to have distinct policies on implementing the Prevent duty.